megvii-research/zipfls/README.md

-This repo is the official megengine implementation of the ECCV2022 paper: Efficient One Pass Self-distillation with Zipf’s Label Smoothing.
+This repo is the official megengine implementation of the ECCV2022 paper: Efficient One Pass Self-distillation with Zipf's Label Smoothing.
 The pytorch implementation version will be released one month later.

 # Zipf's LS: Efficient One Pass Self-distillation with Zipf's Label Smoothing